Practising The Piano

 10. Finish The Piece!

 One of my best friends surprised me one day.
 I'd been playing a section of an Oscar Peterson piece for years to warm up, but on one occasion I played the entire piece.
 He turned and said "Oh, you've finally finished it.
 That's great, it's the first time I've heard you play it from beginning to end"!
-Although I perform regularly in concert halls, festivals, medium sized venues etc, it highlighted how important it is to be able to give a full performance - whether to friends in private, at local recitals or in the concert hall.
-Only then can we say we've 'finished' a piece.
-Even then, often it's still arguably a work in progress!
-Concert pianists sometimes spend years on a piece before they consider it ready for public performance.
+This highlighted to me how important it is to be able to give a full performance - whether to friends in private, at local recitals or in the concert hall.

-So ok, you may not be planning a major public performance, but I do recommend you play to your family and friends at the very least.
+So ok, not everyone is planning a major public performance, but I do recommend at the very least that you play to your family and friends.
 Treat it as a recital, with everyone listening and paying full attention, not with you playing 'background music'.
-The very act of playing to an audience raises the level for the performer and also highlights what aspects may need further attention in their practice routine.
-I recommend you do this as often as possible, but ONLY when you think you're ready.
+The very act of playing to an attentive audience raises the level for the performer and also highlights what aspects may need further attention in their practice routine.
+I recommend you do this as often as possible.
+If you're studying for exams, then all the above is a given anyway, as the exam will be your 'performance'.

 Gyorgy Sandor in his excellent book ‘On Piano Playing’ likens a piano performance to the tip of an iceberg, with the practice leading up to it as the “immense and invisible bulk” of the iceberg underneath the surface.
 There’s nothing quite so satisfying (well, not much anyway) as finishing a piece and performing it to an enthusiastic audience.
 Practising is a real craft, minimising effort and maximising efficiency to get the best results.
 Hopefully you’ve picked up some useful tips from this article, HAPPY PRACTISING!